 The films were followed by a panel discussion, which included veterans Will Orme and Ed Pashley, who shared their personal experiences of transitioning from the military into business.

 Veterans Work is a collaboration between Deloitte, the Officers’ Association and The Drive Project – supported by Business in the Community – to deliver three unique films that showcase the value of hiring veterans.

-Sophia Koniarska, Director of Programmes and Partnerships at the OA, said: “We were delighted to have so many businesses attend the event – it shows how much interest there is in understanding what veterans can bring to the table and how to access this often untapped resource.
+An OA spokesperson said: “We were delighted to have so many businesses attend the event – it shows how much interest there is in understanding what veterans can bring to the table and how to access this often untapped resource.

 “I want to thank the Lord Mayor of Newcastle for attending the event, to our partners Deloitte, Virgin Money and The Drive Project, and most importantly, to all the businesses who attended and were so engaged by both the Veterans Work films and panel discussions.”

 The Lord Mayor of Newcastle, Councillor David Down, said: “I learnt a lot at the event.
 The rewards and benefits for both large and small companies that employ veterans are many – all tried/tested during service years.